Quick Answer

 Keep a monthly day log you can reconcile to travel records, calendar entries, and accommodation records.
 Your memory is not a defensible audit trail.

 Do not leave foreign-account reporting until filing season.
 If you are a U.S. person, check FBAR exposure throughout the year.
 IRS rules use aggregate foreign-account value and trigger reporting when it exceeds $10,000 at any time during the calendar year.
-Keep this placeholder in your workflow: "Add current reporting threshold after verification."
+Before relying on any reporting threshold in a workflow, verify the current rule against the official record for the filing year.

 | Item | Detail | Timing |